synapsec-ai/soundsright-subnet/validating/validator_architecture.md

 ---
 # Validator Architecture Overview

 Validators on the subnet are in charge of benchmarking miner models and assigning weights for miners who submit the top performing models for each competition.
-Competitions span one day, and below is a diagram illustrating what the validator does during each:
+Competitions span two days, and below is a diagram illustrating what the validator does during each:

 ```mermaid
 sequenceDiagram